d-gam/portfolio/QA Portfolio - POSTMAN/fake-store-API/README.md

-# 🧪 Postman QA Portfolio — Phase 2: Fake Store API
+Fake Store API

-**Author:** Dario Gambino
-**Tool:** Postman (Desktop)
 **API Under Test:** [Fake Store API](https://fakestoreapi.com)
 **Environment:** FakeStore DEV
 **Date:** March 2026

 ---

-## 📌 Project Overview
+Project Overview

 This project is part of a structured QA automation portfolio built to demonstrate real-world API testing skills using Postman.
-Phase 2 focuses on an e-commerce API, simulating the kind of testing relevant to retail and loyalty platforms (e.g. products, users, carts, authentication).
+It focuses on an e-commerce API, simulating the kind of testing relevant to retail and loyalty platforms (e.g. products, users, carts, authentication).

 The goal was not just to make requests work, but to think like a QA engineer: validate business logic, handle edge cases, write meaningful assertions, and document findings professionally.

 ---

-## 🗂️ Collection Structure
+Collection Structure

 ```
 Fake Store API